-Also Read: JEE Advanced 2022
+Also Read: JEE Advanced 2024

-JEE Main Eligibility For Repeaters
+JEE Main Eligibility for Repeaters

-- Candidates must have 5 subjects in the qualifying exam with Physics and Mathematics as mandatory subjects.
+- Candidates must have 5 subjects in the qualifying exam, with Physics and Mathematics as mandatory subjects.

 State of Eligibility

-For Indian nationals who have cleared the Class XII (or equivalent) examination from Nepal/Bhutan, the State code of eligibility will be determined based on a permanent address as mentioned in the passport of the candidate.
+For Indian nationals who have cleared the Class 12 (or equivalent) examination from Nepal/Bhutan, the State code of eligibility will be determined based on a permanent address as mentioned in the passport of the candidate.

 About JEE Main

-For further questions on JEE go through JEE FAQs.
+For further questions on JEE, go through JEE FAQs.

 Frequently Asked Questions on JEE Main Eligibility

-Who is eligible for JEE Main 2022?
+Who is eligible for JEE Main 2024?

-What is the age limit for JEE Main 2022?
+What is the age limit for JEE Main 2024?

-Can diploma students apply for JEE Main?
+Can diploma students apply for the JEE Main?

 Yes, diploma holders can apply for the JEE Main 2024.
 However, they can write the exam only to qualify for JEE Advanced.
 This category of candidates will not be granted admission into IITs, NITs or CFTIs.